Lynette Murray

 • Research and insights

-• Brand development and reputation
+• Strategy development and delivery

-• Creative design and identity
+• Operational design and efficiencies

-• Brand licensing
+• Brand development, design, assets, and licensing

-• Communications and engagement
+• Communications management

-• Stakeholder engagement
+• Stakeholder engagement (community, government, media, diplomacy)

-Business Development
+Business Development & Revenue Generation

-• Partnerships, and alliances
+• Partnerships and alliances

 Strategic Marketing

-• Digital transformation and technology-driven efficiencies
+• Digital transformation and technology efficiencies

 • Sponsorship and events

-• Loyalty programmes
+• Loyalty programmes and partnerships

 Credentials